3378950/ADT/README.md

 # ADT
-Describing abstract data types with C++ language
+Describing abstract data types with C and C++ language